wireboy5/node.js-chat/README.md

 # node.js-chat

 ### About
-This is a simple chat program useing node.js.
+This is a simple chat program useing node.js and socket.io.
 ### How to run:
 To run:
 ```